requirementsmet38/bitcoin-custody/README.md

 ## How to spend

 You have seed C on your phone.
-Now acquire seed A and master public key B or acquire seed B and master public key A. You can acquire seed A from one of its holders or acquire seed B from one of the safe deposit boxes.
+Now acquire seed A and master public key B or acquire seed B and master public key A. You can acquire seed A from one of its holders or acquire seed B from the safe deposit box.
 You can acquire the master public keys from any location where you have one of your seeds.

 Using two seeds and one master public key, restore your wallet on the offline laptop.